Stanford-Online/grunt-init-xblock/README.markdown

 ## TODO
 - write about the advantages of this template
 - explain the gist of what happens under the hood

+## DEPRECATED
+This is no longer supported.
+It should not be used.